 What is considered discrimination in the workplace?

 Discrimination in the workplace means treating employees poorly because of their sex, gender, race, age, religion, or another protected characteristic.
 Discriminating against anyone during the hiring process, for promotions and raises, or any other benefit at work violates the law.

 Creating a hostile work environment also qualifies as workplace discrimination.
 If harassment targeting sex or gender makes the workplace uncomfortable for employees, it violates discrimination laws.
 These laws, at the federal, state, and local level, protect employees from discrimination in the workplace.
-Laws against sex discrimination and gender discrimination in NY protect employees.
+Laws against sex discrimination and gender discrimination protect employees.